 So the communities created a ceremony whereby a soldier was publicly thanked and praised for their service to the people.
 After the soldier had been profusely honored, an elder would stand and announce with authority: “The war is now over!
 The community needs you to let go of what has served you and us well up to now.
 We now need you to return as a parent, a partner, a friend, a mentor—something beyond a soldier.”

-I call this process “discharging your loyal soldier.”
+This process is called “discharging your loyal soldier.”
 As Ken Wilber suggests, we need to “transcend and include” as we grow, recognizing the value of what has come before while shedding old skins and identities that no longer fit us. from: https://imagocenterdc.com/discharging-your-loyal-soldier/